We've arranged these essential apps by category according to the type of assistance you’ll need.

 1. Top Pick: Freshdesk

 Freshdesk also provides an overview of all customer interactions and makes managing them a breeze.
-The tool has built-in automation feature that takes over handling tickets, offloading repetitive tasks and distributing the workload.
+The tool has a built-in automation feature that takes over handling tickets, offloading repetitive tasks and distributing the workload.

 The developer boasts quick setup, scalability for growing businesses and robust customization options.
 ZenDesk integrates with over 700 other apps, including FreshBooks.